EBI-Metagenomics/pipeline-v5/README.md

 # pipeline-v5

-This repository contains the CWL descriptions of the MGnify pipeline version 5.0.
+This repository contains all CWL descriptions of the MGnify pipeline version 5.0.